 An optional element that you can include at the top of your WhatsApp message.
 Can be text (maximum 60 characters) or an image.
 Supported file formats for images include JPEG or PNG, maximum 5 MB (recommended minimum resolution of 640 x 360 px).

-The body of your WhatsApp message, which can contain text, merge parameters, and emojis.
+The body of your WhatsApp message, which can contain text, merge tags, and emojis.
 This element supports rich-text formatting (bold, italics, strikethrough, code).

 When you're working on a message, you can see the total character count to the left of the message body.